-Our equity method investments, other than GeneDx Holdings disclosed below, consist of investments in Pharmsynthez (ownership8.5%), Cocrystal Pharma, Inc. ("COCP") (2.2%), Non-Invasive Monitoring Systems, Inc. ("NIMS") (0.5%), BioCardia, Inc. ("BioCardia") (1.0%), Xenetic Biosciences, Inc. ("Xenetic") (2.9%), and LeaderMed Health Group Limited ("LeaderMed") (47.0%).
+Our equity method investments, other than GeneDx Holdings disclosed below, consist of investments in Pharmsynthez (ownership 8.5%), Cocrystal Pharma, Inc. ("COCP") (2.2%), Non-Invasive Monitoring Systems, Inc. ("NIMS") (0.5%), BioCardia, Inc. ("BioCardia") (1.0%), Xenetic Biosciences, Inc. ("Xenetic") (2.9%), and LeaderMed Health Group Limited ("LeaderMed") (47.0%).
 Neovasc, Inc., in which we owned a 0.5% interest was acquired by Shockwave Medical, Inc. in April 2023, and during the year ended December 31, 2023, we received \$363 thousand in merger consideration in exchange for our shares.
 The aggregate amount of assets, liabilities, and net losses of these equity method investees as of and for the year ended December 31, 2023 was \$85.5 million, \$20.8 million, and \$37.7 million, respectively.
-The aggregate amount of assets, liabilities, and net losses of these equity method investees as of and for the year ended December 31, 2022 was \$85.5 million, \$20.8 million, and \$37.7 million, and \$101.5 million, respectively.
+The aggregate amount of assets, liabilities, and net losses of these equity method investees as of and for the bear ended December 31, 2023 was \$85.5 million, respectively.
 We have determined that we or our related parties have the ability to exercise significant influence over our equity method investments through our board representation or voting power.
 Accordingly, we account for our investment in these entities under the equity method and record our proportionate share of their losses in Loss from investments in investees in our Consolidated Statement of Operations.
-The aggregate value of our equity method investments based on the quoted market prices of their respective shares of common stock and the number of shares held by us as of December 31, 2023 and 2022 was \$0.7 million and 1.3 million, respectively.
+The aggregate value of our equity method investments based on the quoted market prices of their respective shares of common stock and the number of shares held by us as of December 31, 2023 and 2022 was \$0.7 million, and 1.3 million, respectively.